 - a.
 They have a healthy diet, a healthy lifestyle, and good genes.
 The fact that Campodimele is beautiful-"a perfect spot"-probably helps, too. - b.
 Fresh sea breezes keep the air clean.
-Although the town is only 75 miles from - c.
+Although the town is only 75 miles from Rome, there is no pollution. - c.
 Doctors from the World Health Organization have been living in Campodimele since 1985, studying the people.
 Campodimeleans have the best medical care in the world.